ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/00-introduction.md

 describing mathematical expressions
 and the syntactic elements of computer programs
-(using expression trees, see @sec:differentiating-between-internal-nodes-and-leaves), prioritizing jobs (using binary heaps, see @sec:binary-heaps), or organizing the information needed to drive data compression algorithms (using Huffman coding, see @sec:case-study-huffman-coding).
+(using expression trees, see @sec:differentiating-between-internal-nodes-and-leaves), prioritising jobs (using binary heaps, see @sec:binary-heaps), or organising the information needed to drive data compression algorithms (using Huffman coding, see @sec:case-study-huffman-coding).

 This chapter covers terminology used for discussing binary trees (@sec:binary-trees),